 Option 1 - If you feel you already have the required foundational knowledge and skills as a Dog Trainer, and can provide documentation to verify this, you may join the program and upon successful completion you will earn the credential.
-If you are currently a PCT-A or a CPDT-KSA or have the DogNostics DTC then we will accept these credentials as documented proof as we are familiar with the Knowledge and Skill testing procedures.
+If you are currently a PCT-A or a CPDT-KSA then we will accept these credentials as documented proof as we are familiar with the Knowledge and Skill testing procedures.